Chapter 25

 To further expand upon this command let us explore Paul's instruction to the church in Corinth concerning the material support for those who provide for their spiritual needs.
 It is recorded for us in,

-"[3] This is my defense to those who sit in judgment on me.
-[4] Don't we have the right to food and drink?
-[5] Don't we have the right to take a believing wife along with us, as do the other apostles and the Lord's brothers and Cephas ?
-[6] Or is it only I and Barnabas who must work for a living?
+"[6] Or is it only I and Barnabas who must work for a living?
 [7] Who serves as a soldier at his own expense?
 Who plants a vineyard and does not eat of its grapes?
 Who tends a flock and does not drink of the milk?
 [8] Do I say this merely from a human point of view?
 Doesn't the Law say the same thing?
 [9] For it is written in the Law of Moses: "Do not muzzle an ox while it is treading out the grain."
 Is it about oxen that God is concerned?
 [10] Surely he says this for us, doesn't he?
 Yes, this was written for us, because when the plowman plows and the thresher threshes, they ought to do so in the hope of sharing in the harvest.
 [11] If we have sown spiritual seed among you, is it too much if we reap a material harvest from you?
 [12] If others have this right of support from you, shouldn't we have it all the more?
 But we did not use this right.
 On the contrary, we put up with anything rather than hinder the gospel of Christ.
 [13] Don't you know that those who work in the temple get their food from the temple, and those who serve at the altar share in what is offered on the altar?
 [14] In the same way, the Lord has commanded that those who preach the gospel should receive their living from the gospel."

 Let us notice the following verses,

 12(a) … Another way to look at this is by noting that when we take a secular class at school or attend a secular seminar we pay for it.
-Should we not feel the same obligation for receiving spiritual instruction or encouragement?
+Should we not feel the same obligation towards those who provide spiritual instruction or encouragement to us?

-13-14 … Even though Paul and Barnabas did not expect to receive material support for their spiritual labors, that did not relieve the churches' responsibility to help provide for material their needs.
+14 … Even though Paul and Barnabas did not expect or ask to receive material support for their spiritual labors that did not relieve the churches' responsibility to help provide the material support for those who provide for their spiritual nourishment and comfort.

 It must be pointed out that our material giving to the elders, who provide for our spiritual needs, must be in accordance with the guidelines we learned in chapter 24.
 Specifically, we are to only give what we can afford.

-Now with all this in mind let us close this portion of our study with the following thought,
+Now with all this in mind let us summarize this portion of our study with the following thought,

 1 Timothy 5:17-18